SheetJS/sheetjs/demos/electron/README.md

 table using `sheet_to_html` (with `editable:true` option) and the writers scrape the table using `table_to_book`.

+The demo project is structured for `electron-forge`:
+- `npm start` will start the app.
+- `npm run make` will build a standalone app.

+The standalone app was tested on an Intel Mac (`darwin-x64`).

 ## Reading and Writing Files

 Since electron provides an `fs` implementation, `readFile` and `writeFile` can